nalamat/basm/README.md

 simulator will also be available at BASM's GitHub page.

-## Legal note

-BASM is free software: you can redistribute the software and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

-BASM is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with BASM.
-If not, see <http://www.gnu.org/licenses/>.

 ## How to use?

 It is much more preferable to add BASM's 'bin' folder location to 'PATH'